 Blazers throttle depleted Wizards to end skid

 Damian Lillard scored 35 points, C.J.
-McCollum added 24, and the Portland Trail Blazers snapped a five-game losing skid Friday with a 122-103 win over the host Washington Wizards at Capital One Arena.
+McCollum added 24, and the Portland Trail Blazers snapped a five-game losing skid Friday with a 122-103 win over the host Washington Wizards.
 Portland, on a five-game road swing through the Eastern Conference, improved to 1-1 on the trip after losing Wednesday to New York.
 The backcourt duo of Lillard and McCollum struggled in the loss to the Knicks, combining for just 28 points.

 Washington also came into Friday's game without center Thomas Bryant and forward Rui Hachimura.
 The bevy of absences provided opportunities for Wizards bench players, including Jordan McRae.
-McRae matched Lillard's game-high with 35 points, Garrison Smith added 18 points and Ish Smith finished with 16 points, all contributing to a 76-19 advantage in bench scoring for Washington.
+McRae matched Lillard's game high with 35 points, Garrison Mathews added 18 points and Ish Smith finished with 16 points, all contributing to a 76-19 advantage in bench scoring for Washington.
 Portland's starters posted a more lopsided edge, however, outscoring their counterparts 103-27.

 Lillard and McCollum led four Trail Blazers starters scoring in double figures, joined by Carmelo Anthony with 16 and Hassan Whiteside with 23.
 Whiteside also grabbed 21 rebounds.
 Mario Hezonja made it five Trail Blazers in double digits with 10 points.
 Troy Brown Jr. led the Washington starters with 10 points.